bezoerb/grunt-php2html/README.md

 ## The "php2html" task

 ### Overview
+Use this grunt plugin to compile php files to static html.
 In your project's Gruntfile, add a section named `php2html` to the data object passed into `grunt.initConfig()`.

 ```js